Christie says he was wrong not to wear mask in White House

 “No one should be happy to get the virus and no one should be cavalier about being infected or infecting others,” Christie said.

-Trump has since called his illness as “a blessing from God,” arguing it exposed him to promising therapeutics.
-He has also been an inconsistent advocate for mask wearing, holding large rallies of thousands of people where many of his supporters do not follow public health guidance to cover their faces.

-At a town hall in Miami on Tuesday night, Trump said of Christie’s statement, “He has to say that.”
+At a town hall in Miami on Tuesday night, President Donald Trump said of Christie’s statement, “He has to say that.”
 The president insisted he supports masks and called Christie “a friend of mine.”

 Christie said, “Every public official, regardless of party or position, should advocate for every American to wear a mask in public, appropriately socially distance and to wash your hands frequently every day.”